2017

 The “HERA-C Comfortable Living Workshop” was based on three workshop activities:

-1. Lectures about comfort and efficiency”, its efficiently use in architecture and information about thermal comfort and energy efficiency (1st day)
+- Lectures about “comfort and efficiency”, its efficiently use in architecture and information about thermal comfort and energy efficiency (1st day)

 At the same time a poster exhibition about ecological buildings was offered to the participants to achieve awareness about ecological issues in architecture.